Keenan Burton: 2007

 Burton began his senior season with the Wildcats strong.
-In the first five games of the season he would compile 422 receiving yards and 5 touchdowns.
-However struck by flu like symptoms and sprains in the knee and ankle would limit his playing time.
+In the first five games of the season he compiled 422 receiving yards and 5 touchdowns.
+However, struck by flu-like symptoms and sprains in the knee and ankle, his playing time was limited.
 He still managed to be second on the team for the season in receiving with 685 yards and 9 touchdowns.

-The team earned another trip to the Music City Bowl and again Burton would be limited in his performance.
-He would catch 7 passes for 56 yards.
-The team would win the game just as they did last year despite the low performance.
+The team earned another trip to the Music City Bowl and again Burton was limited in his performance.
+He caught 7 passes for 56 yards.
+The team won the game just as they did the previous year despite the low performance.

-Burton would skip the Senior Bowl to undergo arthroscopic surgery on his knee following the completion of the season.
+Burton skipped the Senior Bowl to undergo arthroscopic surgery on his knee following the completion of the season.

 Professional career

-Pre-draft

 Burton, along with Kentucky teammate Andre Woodson, was invited to the 2008 NFL Scouting Combine in Indianapolis, Indiana.
 Burton was a top performer in the vertical jump, broad jump, 3 cone drill, 20-yard shuttle, and 60 yard shuttle events at the combine.
 He placed first in the vertical jump with a 38.5 in. high jump.
 Burton also placed third in the 60-yard shuttle with a time of 11.36 seconds.

-Pre-draft measurables

-St. Louis Rams

-Burton would be selected 128th overall in the fourth round of the 2008 NFL Draft by the St. Louis Rams.
+Burton was selected 128th overall in the fourth round of the 2008 NFL draft by the St. Louis Rams.
 He signed a three-year, $1.459 million contract with the Rams on July 4, 2008.
 The deal included a $309,000 signing bonus.
 Burton finished his rookie season with 13 receptions for 172 yards and one touchdown.

 In 2009 Burton entered the Rams' Week 10 game against New Orleans as the team's leading receiver with 25 catches.
 However, his season ended in the first quarter with a knee injury when he landed awkwardly on a long pass route.
 "It's a patella injury," His coach, Steve Spagnuolo said.
 "It's a pretty bad injury."
-Burton became the third wide receiver, to go on the injured reserve list that season.
-The other wideouts on IR are Laurent Robinson and 2009 draft pick Brooks Foster.

 On September 7, 2010, Burton was released by the St. Louis Rams to make room for wide receiver Mark Clayton on the 53-man roster.
 Burton played in 22 games as a Ram, including seven starts, totaling 38 receptions for 425 yards and one touchdown.